ThomWright/ThomWright.github.io/_failure-patterns/saga.md

 ## Context

 Some operations need to write to two or more transactional systems, and require the end result to be a complete success or complete failure.
-The operation terminating in partial success state (after writing to only a subset of the systems) is not acceptable, though this is an acceptable intermediate state.
+The operation terminating in a partial success state (having successfully written to only a subset of systems) is not acceptable, though this is an acceptable intermediate state.

 ## Prerequisites